 Swiss police

-The majority of Swiss police forces are the responsibility of the 26 cantons, each of which maintains its own cantonal police agency.
+The Swiss police are the responsibility of the 26 cantons, each of which maintains its own cantonal police force.
 Some cities are served by municipal police forces that cover the centre of the city and suburbs.
 The whole system is organised by the Swiss government through the Federal Office of Police.

-The police in Switzerland can be contacted either online, or by telephone.
+The Swiss police can be contacted either online, or by telephone.
 The police are quick to respond to calls from the public and will be there swiftly to provide assistance.

 Phone number for the police in Switzerland